 Step 4: Add a bench support

 Set a 4x4x30” center post about 1’ into a 12”x14” hole and use a 2″x4”x15” timber placed horizontally and lined up with the top of the frame.
 Cut two more 2”x4’’ timbers to 15” long.
 Attach two vertically about 2’ in from the end with 3” deck screws.
-This will add a center support so the bench doesn’t sag overtime—and so that it can hold all your uncles at once 😉
+This will add center support so the bench doesn’t sag over time—and so that it can hold all your uncles at once 😉

 Step 5: Finish the seating

 Take the 1”x6”x8’ timber and line up the two end pieces to the 4”x4” posts.
 Since the 1”x6” timbers are actually around 5.5”, this should leave you with a gap between the boards.
-Attach with 1.5” screws to each end and the center support board.
+Attach 1.5” screws to each end and the center support board.

 Step 6: Add a decorative cross beam

 Take one of the 2”x8”x10’ cross beams, and add an optional decorative cut.
-For this one we did a rounded triangular void by marking the center of the board 3” up and measuring out 2’ from center and marking it ½” up on both sides.
+For this one, we did a rounded triangular void by marking the center of the board 3” up and measuring out 2’ from the center, and marking it ½” up on both sides.
 Connect the points by measuring a few spots equally on either side, then use a jigsaw to cut out the detail.
 Attach the beam by measuring up 7’6” on the front post and attach to the posts with 3” deck screws.
 Take the other 2”x8”x 10’ timber and line it up so that it hides the top of the fence, if you’re placing your bench by one, and attach with screws.

 Step 7: Attach the back support—and add decorative details

 Clamp your last two 1”x6”x8’ boards together and to the 4”x4” posts.
 Find a back height that suits you.
 (Ours starts around 9” up from the seat.)
-Use a pencil and a tape to measure out three 1’-rounded diamonds shapes.
+Use a pencil and tape to measure out three 1’-rounded diamond shapes.
 You can also cut a template out of cardboard and trace it.
 Clamp down one of the boards, and use a jigsaw to cut out the diamond shapes on each board.
 If your cuts aren’t perfect don’t worry!
 You can use an orbital sander to soften and even the cuts.

 Step 8: Attach supports and backrests

 Line up 1”x6” boards and smooth out any misalignments with a sander.
-Next, cut two 11″ long pieces of 2”x4” and attach to the backside of the backrest to stabilize and hold the two 1”x6” timbers together.
+Next, cut two 11″ long pieces of 2”x4” and attach them to the backside of the backrest to stabilize and hold the two 1”x6” timbers together.
 This helps control warping or pulling apart.
 Now you’ll want to attach the backrests to the 4″x4″.
 Since we were up against a fence, we attached ours about 9″ up and with a right angle bit with 1 ¼” screws.